aoijs/website/src/content/docs/functions/oldMember.md

 });
 ```

--   This code will execute when **member updates their guild nickname or discord username**
+-   This code will execute when **member updates their guild nickname or Discord username**

 ---